mdn/content/files/en-us/glossary/vendor_prefix/index.md

 The prefixes for properties and methods are lower-case:

-- `webkit` (Chrome, Safari, newer versions of Opera and Edge, almost all iOS browsers (including Firefox for iOS); basically, any WebKit and Chromium based browser)
+- `webkit` (Chrome, Safari, newer versions of Opera and Edge, almost all iOS browsers (including Firefox for iOS); basically, any WebKit and Chromium-based browser)
 - `moz` (Firefox)
 - `o` (Old, pre-WebKit, versions of Opera)
 - `ms` (Internet Explorer and Microsoft Edge, before Chromium)